The Best Ways to Store Strawberries

-It's that wonderful time of year when bright red strawberries have made their return.
-They're soft, sweet, and bursting with flavor — they taste like summer.
+It’s that wonderful time of year when bright-red strawberries have made their return.
+They’re soft, sweet, and bursting with flavor.
+Our first taste of summer.

 3 Rules for Storing Strawberries

 Wash strawberries only before eating them.
 This is important for two reasons.
 Strawberries are like sponges, so once wet, they soak up every bit of moisture, making them more likely to get mushy and spoil faster.
 Also, wet berries are more apt to get moldy.